← HOME

 IS A TRAVEL CONCIERGE WORTH IT FOR BUSINESS TRIP?

-For executives earning $200k+, spending 3 hours booking flights costs more than hiring a travel concierge.
-Here's when it makes financial sense.
+For business travelers earning $150K+, the math is clear: spending 3 hours booking flights costs more than hiring a travel concierge to handle everything.

 By Maddy S. ·